bluekamandy/cmake-cheat-sheet/README.md

 ## Editing CMakeLists.txt: Submodules and GitHub Integration

 CMake allows you to include any GitHub repo into your project fairly seamlessly by submoduling it in.
+It's easy as long as the repository has a CMakeLists.txt. [*Note*: I'll update this in the future for non-CMake libraries.]

 This is used with a git command which has the following syntax: